Assistant Professor of English

 Certificate, Russian and Eastern European Studies, April 2012

 "Digital Pedagogy in the Americanist Classroom."
-A review essay for Legacy: A Journal of American Women Writers, forthcoming 2020.
+A review essay for Legacy: A Journal of American Women Writers, August 2020.

 Primary Author, "From a distance 'you might mistake her for a man': A Closer Reading of Gender and Character Action in Jane Eyre, The Law and the Lady, and A Brilliant Woman."
 DSH: Digital Scholarship in the Humanities, 2018.
 With Peter Capuano, Julius Fredrick, and Matthew Jockers. (peer-reviewed)